piyushraj0718/Machine-learning-algorithms/README.md

 Piyush Raj

-Machine Learning student interested in understanding algorithms from an implementation perspective and improving practical ML skills.
+Machine Learning student focused on learning algorithms through implementation and experimentation.

 ---

 ## Note

-This repository is continuously updated as I learn new concepts and try new experiments.
+This repository is continuously updated as I learn new topics and improve my understanding of machine learning.